nakajimayoshi/pymograph/README.md

 ## Overview
 Pymograph takes in raw data from the PNG data of Kymographs, and generates quantitative graphs to map increases in light intensity.
 You can generate these Kymographs using a tool like [Fiji (aka ImageJ)](https://imagej.net/software/fiji/)

+If you have any questions or find any issues/bugs please report them in the [issues tab](https://github.com/nakajimayoshi/pymograph/issues)

 ## Instructions

 Requirements: